 - Help clinicians use precision medicine to decide how to treat a patient’s cancer

 Benefits of whole exome sequencing for cancer research

 Using NGS technology gives researchers more comprehensive data and more discovery power than can be achieved through PCR.
-In cancer research, comprehensive dats is used for tumor profiling.
+In cancer research, comprehensive data is used for tumor profiling.
 Deeper sequencing enables more sensitive somatic mutation

 detection.
 WES also provides the opportunity for greater discovery power for revealing heritable mutations compared to PCR.
 WES is provided at a lower cost with a faster analysis time than WGS.
 WES using NGS also has a faster turnaround time

-than other types of sequencing like Sanger, or shotgun, sequencing.
+than other types of sequencing like Sanger or shotgun sequencing.